Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 The Hawea and Clutha rivers were included in the model using `the stream boundary condition package. <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/str.html>`_.
 The stream boundary condition package models both stream flow and surface-ground water interactions.
-While the Package allows for modelling of stream stage, for this model we specified the stream stage.
+While the package allows for modelling of stream stage, for this model we specified the stream stage.
 The package requires the following inputs:

-- Stream location and river bed elevation
+- Stream location and riverbed elevation
 - Stream stage
 - Stream flow (at the top segment of each stream)
 - `The stream bed conductance factor <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/frequently_asked_questions.html?anchor=conductance>`_

-We defined the stream location with a carefully drawn line along the river bed informed by a LiDAR dataset provided by Otago Regional Council.
+We defined the stream location with a carefully drawn line along the riverbed informed by a LiDAR dataset provided by Otago Regional Council.
-The raw river bed elevation was defined as the minimum LiDAR elevation in each river model cell.
+The raw riverbed elevation was defined as the minimum LiDAR elevation in each river model cell.
 This left a river profile that was not consistently decreasing downstream.
 To correct this we used a rolling mean to define the river bed elevation.
-Finally we inset the river bottom by 2.5 m so that the river bed elevation was always below the river stage.
+Finally we inset the river bottom by 2.5 m so that the riverbed elevation was always below the river stage.

 .. figure:: ../support_figures/river_top_bot.png
    :height: 650 px